teachthenet/pycraft/lesson_2.md

 ```
 while True:
 ```
 Next, we open a while loop.
 Note that this loop's condition is simply 'True'.
 This means it will continue executing, forever, until you manually kill it with cmd+C (or control+C).
 You can also close the terminal to kill it.
+This is also called an infinite loop.

 -----------------